 Curt Goodrich Bicycles

 Curt Goodrich is building bikes since 1995.
 The brand is located in Minneapolis, Minnesota, United States.
-They build handmade steel bicycles – road bikes, sportif all-rounders, long distance randonneuse with custom carriers and constructeur-style design and specialty bikes for cyclocross, track and single speed, and city porteurs.
-In short, you’ll find the full range of what is possible in custom lugged and filet-brazed bicycles.
+They build handmade steel bicycles – road bikes, sportif all-rounders, long-distance randonneuse with custom carriers and constructeur-style design and specialty bikes for cyclocross, track and single speed, and city porteurs.
+In short, you’ll find the full range of what is possible in custom-lugged and filet-brazed bicycles.

 Cyfac

-As the first European titanium builder, Cyfac offered a growing list of options, including the world’s only full-custom alu superbike design (since outlawed by the UCI).
+As the first European titanium builder, Cyfac offered a growing list of options, including the world’s only full-custom aluminum superbike design (since outlawed by the UCI).
 Cyfac’s avant-garde efforts culminated in the first full-custom, full-carbon lug-less frameset, the Tigre.
 The revolutionary Cyfac carbon-stratification process brought old-world hand-craftsmanship together with 21st-century technologies.

-A B C D E-F G-H I-J-K L M N-O-P-Q R S T V-W Y-Z
+Other boutique bicycle manufacturers: A | B | C | D | E-F | G-H | I-J-K | L | M | N-O-P-Q | R | S | T | V-W | Y-Z

-* According to the Wikipedia, “boutique manufacturing is a method used for the custom production of certain products in limited quantities by hand or with a restricted level of automation.”.
+* According to Wikipedia, “boutique manufacturing is a method used for the custom production of certain products in limited quantities by hand or with a restricted level of automation.”.
 (Boutique manufacturing on Wikipedia)

 Condor Cycles?